Fasting: Day 2

 For simplicity’s sake, I didn’t tell my dad that I was doing a water fast as he was not going to understand, at least not without going through the volumes of materials I had read on the subject.
-So when he got back in the afternoon and saw that there was still food left (my brother had some for breakfast), he told me that these were all vegetarian, so I could eat them.
+So when he got back in the afternoon and saw that there was still food left (my brother had some for breakfast), he told me that I could eat them.
 I just told him that I had already eaten (I didn’t).
-Later, he prepared dinner, again a vegetarian meal, for the family (I’m the only vegetarian).
+Later, he prepared dinner for the family.
 This time there were the leftovers from the breakfast on the dining table and a big spread for dinner.
 He reminded me to eat before he turned in for the day.
 I hope he’s not disappointed with the leftovers when he wakes up in a few hours.

 So I was reflecting over this when I felt the wave of sadness, and I realized again that eating is never going to be the solution.
 Not in the past, not now, and not in the future either.
 A longer-term solution is to work directly on expressing love itself, first starting with daily actions.
 Just now I accompanied my parents as they caught their favorite 7pm show (that’s 爱 for the Singaporeans!).
 Since I don’t watch TV, it was funny sitting in front of the telly like in the past.